edap/examplesOfxMaxim/README.md

 * 03-FFT-File -> Spectrum analysis on a loaded file
 * 04-FFT-AudioIn -> Spectrum analysis on Audio Input
 * 05-frequency-modulator -> FFT visualization of how a wave can modulate the frequency of another wave.

+Note: some of the examples requires an audio wav files in order to work, the file is not included.
+Add it into `bin/data` and name it `beat.wav`